moogrocker/moogrocker/README.md

 - **Entrepreneurial Spirit**: From co-founding a humanitarian project in Madagascar to streamlining business operations for major players like Universal Music France, my journey has always been driven by a passion for impactful problem-solving and collaboration.
 - **Data Enthusiast**: Having completed an intensive Data Science & AI Bootcamp at Le Wagon, I specialize in Python, SQL, Machine Learning, and deploying scalable AI models.
 I aspire to bridge the gap between technology and business strategy.
-- **Strategic Vision**: My experience in consulting sharpened my business acumen, my analytical skills and my communication skills, throughout due diligences and missions with top-tier clients.
+- **Strategic Vision**: My experience in consulting sharpened my business acumen, my analytical skills and my communication skills throughout due diligences and missions with top-tier clients.

 ## 🌟 Featured Projects